Education in Mozambique

 Student/Trained teacher ratio

 In 2015, the Mozambique education sector support program was restructured and received additional financing from two different grants: a GPE grant for US$57.9 million and an IDA grant for US$50 million, which support the implementation of its education sector plan through the pooled-fund, FASE, supported by 10 donors.

-The GPE grant of US$57.9 million will help enhance early reading, writing and numeric skills.
-The grant will also improve the learning environment and strengthen service delivery through school management, local governance and accountability.
+The GPE grant of US$57.9 million helps to enhance early reading, writing and numeric skills.
+The grant also improves the learning environment and strengthens service delivery through school management, local governance and accountability.

 The three components of FASE are:

 - Supporting primary education teachers’ training activities, both pre-service training and on the job training

 - Supporting the production of revised primary school textbooks and learning materials to support the curriculum reform

 - Supporting ongoing curriculum reform for primary education, monitoring learning outcomes and promoting action-oriented research.